Clastify logo

 How pressure arises in the model

-Gas pressure is caused by particles striking the walls of the container.
+Gas pressure is caused by particles hitting the walls of the container.
 When collisions happen more often, or with greater force, the pressure is higher.
-In the ideal model, these collisions are clean rebounds: no energy is lost to attractions between particles or to deformation of the particles themselves.
+In the ideal model, these collisions are clean rebounds: no energy is drained into attractions between particles or into deformation of the particles themselves.

 That is what makes the assumptions useful.
-With particles that have negligible volume and no attractions, we can link the measurable properties of a gas — pressure, volume, temperature and amount — using simple mathematical relationships.
+If particles have negligible volume and no attractions, we can link the measurable properties of a gas — pressure, volume, temperature and amount — using simple mathematical relationships.

 Why real gases are not perfectly ideal

 A real gas is a gas whose particles have finite volume and may experience intermolecular forces.
-Many real gases behave almost ideally, especially when the particles are far apart and moving quickly, but the ideal gas assumptions start to break down in certain conditions.
+Many real gases behave almost ideally, especially when their particles are far apart and moving quickly, but the ideal gas model starts to break down under certain conditions.

 Image